Renewing a Non-Lucrative Visa in Spain involves two stages, renewal of the non-lucrative visa followed by renewal of the

 Don’t forget that any documents not issued in Spanish must be translated by a translation service that’s recognized by Spain’s Ministry of Foreign Affairs.

 The income requirements for the renewal of the non-lucrative visa in Spain are calculated using a formula which is known as the IPREM (Indicador Público de Rentas de Efectos Múltiples).
-The following figures are for 2023 (2022 in brackets).
+The following figures are for 2023.
 To demonstrate that you have sufficient means to support yourself and any dependants you will need to supply proof of the following minimum income levels.

 For the non-lucrative visa, you must prove that you have 400% of the IPREM received annually into your bank account.
 For 2023, the IPREM is €600 per month.
 This means that an individual would need a regular guaranteed monthly income of €2,400 or €57,600 biannually.